JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 This tutorial will explain how to migrate a Django application running SQLite to MySQL, from the ground up.

 ### Prerequisites/Assumptions:
-* You are using OS X or Ubuntu
+* You are using OS X
 * Your webapp is using Django 1.10.x
 * You have an existing database in SQLite